-Pave’s job levels are denoted by their “track” (“S” for Support, “P” for Professional, “M” for Management, and “E” for Executive) and their hierarchical level, as denoted by a number, where lower numbers indicate lower levels and high numbers indicated higher levels.
+Pave’s job levels are denoted by their “track” (“S” for Support, “P” for Professional, “M” for Management, and “E” for Executive) and their hierarchical level, as denoted by a number.
+The higher the number, the more senior the role.

 There are 16 individual levels, broken down as: